How to Create a RAM Disk in Windows 10/11 [Detailed Guide]

 Since RAM is way faster than hard drives and solid-state drives, a RAM disk can give you great benefits in terms of read/write performance.
 This virtual drive, also known as a RAM disk, can be used for general storage, but it will serve as a high-speed and low-latency storage medium.

 Generally, you don’t have direct access or control over your system’s RAM.
 The operating system and the CPU control the RAM.
-But the RAM disk allows you to use your RAM for reading, writing, and storing data.
+But there are many RAM Disk software that allow you to use your RAM for reading, writing, and storing data.

 Although you are creating a virtual storage drive from your RAM, it can’t be used for permanent storage because RAM is volatile memory.
 If you have stored some critical data on the RAM disk and your system is turned off, you will lose all your data.
 So, before a shutdown, all the content of the RAM disk can be stored on your system drive if you choose to.